vrabbi/tkgm-customizations/carvel-packages/README.md

 # Examples for building custom Carvel Packages and adding them to a package repo

 ## Packages
-In this repo we have 2 examples of packages:
+In this repo we have 3 examples of packages:
 1. octant - (based on the octant-turnkey github repo which provides a helm chart to deploy octant)
 2. open VS Code - (A Web base VS Code editor which can be run on K8s)
+3. TKG Extensions package - view the readme in the relevant folder for more information on this

 These packages are just examples of what you can do.